numankaraaslan/SampleStartingProjects/JakartaJPARestJWT/README.md

 An up-to-date sample project using JakartaEE, EJB, JPA, Restful, JWT services with the latest Jakarta packages.
 Runs on payara.

+The schema name is JakartaEE.
+Create it in your postgresql database.

 For login:

 [localhost:8080/JakartaJPARestJWT/user/login](localhost:8080/JakartaJPARestJWT/user/login)